Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

 Auto-regressive models like GPT-2~\cite{GPT2} and BART \cite{BART} have shown great performance on generation tasks.
-Here, we choose a variant of GPT-2, DialoGPT~\cite{DialoGPT} trained on multi-turn dialog conversations, as its domain shares a considerable quantity of similarities with the counseling setting.
+Here, we choose a variant of GPT-2, DialoGPT~\cite{DialoGPT}, trained on multi-turn dialog conversations, as its domain shares a considerable quantity of similarities with the counseling setting and is open-sourced thus supporting the fine-tuning on our dataset.
 Specifically, our model generates responses conditioned on (1) the counseling strategy, and (2) the most recent five utterances in the conversation.
 We do this by appending the predicted MI strategy token to the dialog history at both training and inference time.
-As shown in Tables \ref{tab:generator}, overall, DialoGPT-2\footnote{Table \ref{tab:best_generator} in Appendix provides a more detailed comparison in different settings for different models.} outperforms the GPT-2 and BART in terms of our automatic evaluation metrics~\cite{ROUGE, BERTScore, BLEU}.
-We then use this best-performing model DialoGPT-2 to generate the example response when conditioning on a specific counseling strategy.
-The lower half of Table \ref{tab:generator} shows the acceptable performances of our generation models, with an overall semantic similarity score between a generated text and the ground truth text larger than 0.87 (indicated by BERTScore).
-Furthermore, the column of \emph{Positive}, which refers to whether the generated text exhibits the type of counseling strategy that it is supposed to have, demonstrates relatively good agreement with an overall score of 78\%.
-Table \ref{tab:generator} also suggests that the quality of generation differs in strategies, with \emph{Grounding}, \emph{Open Questions}, and \emph{Introduction} being the strategies with the highest positive rates, and \emph{Reflection}, \emph{Persuade}, and \emph{Affirm} given the lowest scores.
+By experimenting with different models, we found that DialoGPT\footnote{Table \ref{tab:best_generator} in Appendix provides a more detailed comparison in different settings for different models.} outperforms the GPT-2 and BART in terms of our automatic evaluation metrics~\cite{ROUGE, BERTScore, BLEU}, and thus use it to generate the example response when conditioning on a specific counseling strategy.
+Table \ref{tab:generator} presents the performances of our generation models, with an overall semantic similarity score between a generated text and the ground truth text larger than 0.87 (indicated by BERTScore).
+The column of \emph{Adherence}, which refers to whether the generated text exhibits the type of counseling strategy that it is supposed to have, demonstrates relatively good agreement with an overall score of 78\%.
+We also find that the quality of generation differs in strategies, with \emph{Grounding}, \emph{Open Questions}, and \emph{Introduction} being the strategies with the highest Adherence rates, and \emph{Reflection}, \emph{Persuade}, and \emph{Affirm} given the lowest scores.